Private medical insurance: an in-depth guide

 What is private medical insurance?

-Private medical insurance is a health insurance policy that will pay for some or all of your medical bills if you decide to be treated privately.
-As with any insurance policy, the type of cover can vary between providers, and there are often add-ons that can be selected for an additional premium.
+Private medical insurance is a health insurance policy that will pay for some or all your medical bills if you decide to be treated privately.
+As with any insurance policy, the type of cover will vary between providers, and there are often add-ons that can be selected for an additional premium.

-What does it cover?
+What does private medical insurance cover?

 How much is a policy going to cost?

 The cost of a policy depends on two main factors; your circumstances and the policy options and level of cover you choose.

 Your insurer will consider your age, where you live, how many people you want the policy to cover, and your lifestyle choices, such as whether you smoke or not.
 As with all insurance policies, the more additional benefits you choose, the higher your premium will be, so you’ll also need to decide on the extent of cover you want.